-Mr. Forlenza is also former Chair of the Firm's nationally-recognized Law Firm Defense Group.
-For over 30 years, he has represented law firms in cases alleging malpractice, conflict of interest, breach of fiduciary duty and fraud.
-He also represents law firms and law firm partners in compensation disputes.
+Mr. Forlenza is former Chair of the Firm's nationally-recognized Law Firm Defense Group.
+For over 30 years, he represented law firms in cases alleging malpractice, conflict of interest, breach of fiduciary duty and fraud.
+He also represented law firms and law firm partners in compensation disputes.
 He has been highly successful with dispositive motions, obtaining dismissal of claims against clients at an early stage in many cases.

 Mr. Forlenza has extensive trial and arbitration experience and has argued appeals before the United States Supreme Court, Second Circuit Court of Appeals and New York Court of Appeals.
 He has conducted numerous investigations of sensitive corporate matters for Fortune 500 and major foreign companies.
 He has been selected for inclusion in The Best Lawyers in America® for Bet-the-Company Litigation, Legal Malpractice Law, Banking & Finance, and Commercial Litigation and recognized as a "Litigation Star" for New York by Euromoney Institutional Investor PLC’s Benchmark: America's Leading Litigation Firms and Attorneys.

-Lead trial counsel representing financial guaranty insurers asserting billions of dollars of claims against major financial institutions relating to losses on mortgage-backed securities transactions.
+Served as lead trial counsel representing financial guaranty insurers asserting billions of dollars of claims against major financial institutions relating to losses on mortgage-backed securities transactions.

 Represented five financial guaranty insurers in industry-wide dispute regarding credit derivative swaps.

 Law Firm Defense